beastie1888/spring-jpa/README.md

 Practice spring-boot-jpa-starter in a simple example using PostgreSQL to store user in DB.
+The PostgreSQL is expected to be installed an username with full acces with password to be added to application.properties file.